 Ski trips handled

-Like the sound of one the party resorts above?
+Can't decide among the group?
 Set up a trip in the packed app and get your friends to vote on the resort you visit this year.
 You can also get them to vote on the dates they're available and whether they're keen for a chalet, an apartment or a hotel.
 Then book you and your mates onto a ski trip of a lifetime with help from our experts.
 From accommodation to après ski, we’ve got you covered.